 In bullfighting, a bull may stake out a Querencia in a part of the ring where he will gather his energies before another charge.

-I’m 54 and about to make one of the sanest or more damaging decisions of my life.
+At 54, I’m about to make the sanest or most damaging decisions of my life.

 Reckless for sure.

 Four years ago, I moved out of my house and divorced.
-Three countries, fourteen moves; when will I stop.
+Three countries, fourteen moves; when will I stop?
 As I unpacked what must have been two-hundred books, I found one, I swear to you, I don’t recall purchasing.
-Written in 1956 by a man in his early twenties, its dust jacket was torn, and most of its pages pinholed.
-I find that irresistible, as I find ramshackle barns, dark narrow alleys, and Byzantine eyes irresistible.
+Written sixty years before by a man in his early twenties, its dust jacket was torn, and most of its pages pinholed by termites.
+I find that irresistible, as I find ramshackle barns, dark narrow alleys, olive-skinned women and Byzantine eyes irresistible.
 The unpacking had to wait.

-Break out or perish!
+Break away or perish!
 The clarion call was getting louder.

 I’m packing now, stuffing yet one more t-shirt into my neon-blue hiking backpack already bulging like a body-bag weighed with the corpse of a full-grown bulldog.
 I’m not very practical, yet.
-By this time tomorrow, I will be on an Alaskan Airlines jet in route to the coastal town of Sayulita on Mexico’s Pacific shore in search of my Querencia; what could well be the first waystation on my journey across the Fourth Saros of my life.
+By this time tomorrow I will be on an Alaskan Airlines jet in route to the coastal town of Sayulita on Mexico’s Pacific shore in search for my Querencia.
+It could well be the first waystation on my journey across the Fourth Saros of my life.

 I wonder if that’s all I need right now, a Querencia.
-Like water, fractured by a fall, needing to remain briefly still in a tranquil pool, just long enough to reconstitute myself, before charging ahead again.
-But charging ahead towards what, whereto, I do not know.
+Like water, fractured by a fall, needing to remain briefly still in a tranquil pool, just long enough to reconstitute myself before charging ahead again.
+But charging ahead towards what?

 I don’t consciously choose to burrow through these existential dilemmas.
 They simply find me, and then demand to be mined, relentlessly lashing my hide until I strike the gold of my own understanding.
 It’s a curse.